8 Insider SEO Tips for Content Marketers

 Better still, not everything you share needs to be original content from your company’s website.
-In the next section, I’ll share a super-easy tip for making even more of the content you’ve already
+In the next section, I’ll share a super-easy tip for making even more of the content you’ve already created.

 For now, one simple way to meet that three-day-a-week goal is with curated content.
 In short, this means that you can share other companies’ posts with your audience (obviously, provided it’s not from a competitor).

 That said, don’t just share the link and call it a day.
 Add your own two cents, as well.
 This way, you’re not just sharing valuable content with your audience, you’re still keeping yourself in the picture.
 If you can find a way to add some extra value to the article by adding it to your post, even better.

 Keep in mind, you can use BuzzSumo to find the most shared articles on Facebook specific to your industry.
 This will give you a better idea of which topics will get the most engagement from your audience.

 Back in January, I posted my findings after we reviewed 777 million Facebook posts.
 One of the most important insights was that videos are easily the most effective form of content on the site.

 Again, the good news is that you don’t need to go overboard to create them.
 The data shows that three-to-five minutes is optimal for Facebook videos.

 I would also recommend you thinking about repurposing some old content.
 As you only need to make your videos a few minutes, you can even use them to introduce some of your older blog posts, what they have to offer your followers, and why that impact is so important.
 Then, link back to the specific post for some added traffic.